kwaczek/Flex-Focus-Time-with-Chat-Metrics/README.md

 ### Number of Agent Messages

-* count how many messages sent by Agent
+* number of messages sent by Agent

 ### Number of Customer Messages

-* count how many messages sent by Customer
+* number messages sent by Customer
 * if there is transfer or longlived channels configured then the function needs to be enhanced to exclude other agent(s) too

 ### Average Length of Agent's Messages